Billy Duffy

-William Henry Duffy (born 12 May 1961) is an English Jewish Irish rock musician, best known as the guitarist of the band The Cult.
+William Henry Duffy (born 12 May 1961) is an English rock musician, best known as the guitarist in the band the Cult.

 Early life

-Duffy was born and grew up in Manchester.
+Duffy was born and grew up in Manchester, England.
 He has Irish and Jewish heritage and ancestry.
-He began playing the guitar at the age of fourteen, being influenced by the music of Queen, Thin Lizzy, The Who, Aerosmith, Blue Öyster Cult, and the early work of Led Zeppelin.
-In the late 1970s he became involved in the punk movement, being influenced by the New York Dolls, The Stooges, Buzzcocks, and The Sex Pistols, as well as AC/DC (which he views as a proto-punk group).
-He started playing lead guitar with a number of different punk acts whilst still in school in the late 1970s, including the Studio Sweethearts.
-In the Manchester scene he personally influenced Johnny Marr to start performing as a guitarist, and encouraged Morrissey to make his first foray as singer/frontman with a punk-rock act titled The Nosebleeds.
+He began playing the guitar at the age of fourteen, being influenced by the music of Queen, Thin Lizzy, the Who, Aerosmith, Blue Öyster Cult, and the early work of Led Zeppelin.
+In the late 1970s he became involved in the punk movement, influenced by the New York Dolls, the Stooges, Buzzcocks, the Sex Pistols, and AC/DC.
+He started playing lead guitar with a number of different punk rock acts whilst still in school in the late 1970s, including the Studio Sweethearts.

-After leaving school, Duffy left Manchester when the Studio Sweethearts moved to London, working for a period as a shop assistant at Johnsons in the King's Road, in Chelsea.
-The Studio Sweethearts subsequently broke up and Duffy began playing lead guitar part-time with the band entitled Theatre of Hate.
-Shortly after he met Ian Astbury, who was at that time the frontman/lead vocalist with the Southern Death Cult, who was sufficiently impressed with Duffy's talents that he quit the Southern Death Cult to start a new band with him called Death Cult.
-After releasing two singles, the band shortened its name to The Cult.
-In The Cult's debut single "Spiritwalker", Duffy created a distinctive flanged sound using an unfashionable at the time choice of guitar - a mid 1970s Gretsch White Falcon, which became his trademark sound and image.
-This was followed up the album titled Love.
-It featured the hit "She Sells Sanctuary".

 Career

+Formation of the Cult

+After leaving school, Duffy left Manchester when the Studio Sweethearts moved to London, working as a shop assistant at Johnsons in the King's Road.
+The Studio Sweethearts subsequently broke up and Duffy began playing lead guitar part-time with the band Theatre of Hate.
+Shortly after he met Ian Astbury, then frontman/lead vocalist with the Southern Death Cult, who was sufficiently impressed with Duffy's talents that he quit the Southern Death Cult to start a new band with him called Death Cult.
+After releasing two singles, the band shortened its name to the Cult.
+In the Cult's debut single "Spiritwalker", Duffy created a distinctive flanged sound using an then-unfashionable guitar: a mid-1970s Gretsch White Falcon, which later became Duffy's main instrument.
+The Cult's debut album, Dreamtime, was released in 1984, followed in 1985 by Love, which featured the hit "She Sells Sanctuary".

 Late 1980s and 1990s

-Duffy helped change The Cult's sound into metal-blues for their third album, 1987's Electric.

-Duffy moved to Los Angeles in 1988 with Astbury, where both remain.
+For the Cult's third album, 1987's Electric, Duffy helped change the sound into metal-blues.
+In 1988, Duffy moved to Los Angeles with Astbury, where they both still reside.
 There, the two writing partners (with longtime bassist Jamie Stewart) turned to stadium rock and recorded Sonic Temple.
 The Cult reached a larger, mainstream audience, but the public's attention could not be sustained with their next album, Ceremony, at the dawn of the grunge age.

-Following the 'Ceremonial Stomp' tour of 1992, Astbury pressured Duffy to return to their roots, with The Cult's The Cult album.
-This would ultimately lead to Astbury's departure from Duffy and The Cult in 1995.
+Following the 'Ceremonial Stomp' tour of 1992, Astbury pressured Duffy to return to their roots, with the Cult's self-titled album.
+This would ultimately lead to Astbury's departure from Duffy and the Cult in 1995.

-During The Cult's four-year hiatus, Duffy played with Mike Peters of The Alarm in a project called Coloursound.

-Duffy plays on the title track from Japanese musician J's 1997 debut album, Pyromania.
+During the Cult's four-year hiatus, Duffy played with Mike Peters of The Alarm in a project called Coloursound.
+Duffy also played on the title track from Japanese musician J's 1997 debut album, Pyromania.